kanniget/netgraph/README.md

 ## Proxmox Sync Tool

 A helper CLI `proxmoxsync` queries a Proxmox host using the REST API and writes a graph definition to `data/graph.json`.
+Node entries include extra metadata like network zones, host interface lists and VM disk details.
 Use `-file` to change the output file and `-insecure` to skip TLS certificate verification if needed.
 The `-ignore` flag excludes specific node types from the collected graph.
 For example `-i zone` skips SDN zones.
 The `-host` flag expects only the base URL of the Proxmox instance (e.g.